New Zealand wildlife: Our 14 favourite local residents!

 As we’ve already alluded to, these birds have a reputation for being raucous residents!
 They have an unusual call with some notes registering too high for the human ear to hear.
 They’re not shy and possess two voice boxes, enabling them to perform a wide array of vocalisations.
 They’ve been known to mimic other birds, and to even impersonate human speech!
 Tui are also great mimics and Māori prized them for their ability to imitate things, keeping them in cages to welcome people onto the marae (the hub of the Māori community).
 One fast food loving flyer even learnt the Pizza Hut jingle!

 Much like humans and our haircuts, these guys can change colour over their lifetime and they shed their skin on an annual basis.
 In their youth, Tuatara have a third eye which is covered over after adolescence.
-They used to roam on both islands but unfortunately they now only live on several offshore islands and within conservation centres.
+They used to roam freely on both islands but now only live on several offshore islands, on mainland islands where predators have been eliminated and within conservation centres.

 Munching on invertebrates is one of their go-to activities.
 Considering they can live for up to a century, they have plenty of time to find out what their favourite meal is.
 They truly are unique and unusual creatures.
 Unlike most reptiles, they love a cooler climate and can live in environments with temperatures below five degrees centigrade.
 There’s no chance of these guys spending time on holiday relaxing by the pool!

 And there you have it.
 We’ve shared 14 of our favourite residents of New Zealand.
 Whether you want to experience an abundance of marine life, a cornucopia of bird song or see some of our truly eccentric creatures, New Zealand has them all covered!
-Whilst we have a host of quirky wildlife in New Zealand, we’re also blessed with having no poisonous lifeforms.
+Whilst we have a host of quirky wildlife in New Zealand, most of them aren't dangerous.
 Did you know that there are no snakes in New Zealand?
 We feel pretty fortunate to not have to interact with these occasionally-dangerous reptiles, we’ll leave it to the experts across the Tasman in Australia!

 If you’d like to learn more about New Zealand’s wildlife or get up close and personal with some of our favourites, then please get in touch to discuss the trip options with our experts.